 Land transfer taxes pay for municipal services, but unlike property taxes they only come due once.
 LTTs are legislated by government — there are no appeals if you think your taxes are too high.

-How to Calculate Land Transfer Taxes
+How Land Transfer Tax is Calculated

 Ontario land transfer taxes are based on a percentage of your new home’s purchase price, from 0.5% to 2.5%.
 You pay extra land taxes in Toronto (municipal land transfer tax or MLTT), on a sliding scale.
 Taxes apply even if you don’t register the transfer at an Ontario land registry office.